GabrieleNunez/network.py/README.md

 network.py
 ==========

-network.py is a handy script that lets you enable/disable/alter/spoof mac address on the network
+*network.py* is a handy script that lets you enable/disable/alter/spoof mac address on your computer.
+It does use windows code so it is windows only.
+SORRY!
+It was written in *Python 3.4*

+And it has been tested on Windows 8.
+If it works on anything else let me know!
+Or if any issues then well mark them up!

+###TODO

+* Better code documentation
+* Easier way to modify interfaces and adapters (Possibly alias them and bind them together?)

 ##Some Examples
 =============